mruhacks/pizza-party/docs/PRESENTER_NOTES.md

 ## Prep
 - Follow instructions in `/README.md` to set up local app
+- Add `127.0.0.1 pizzaparty.com` to your hosts file
-- Open Firefox and go to http://localhost:3000
+- Open Firefox and go to https://pizzaparty.com/

 ## SQL Injection